iainaitken/makers-course/projects_todo.md

 ## Command-line Blackjack

 - [ ] Refactor and complete this program
+- [ ] TDD - look into using spies instead of dependency injection (maybe use both as a learning point)
 - [ ] Make more professional-looking - Travis, Coveralls, Rubocop etc
 - [ ] README